Deterministic module ownership, runtime flow, worker boundaries, and separation between physics, UI, analysis, and rendering

 |---|---|

-| Project / schema | Own defaults, normalization, and import-export compatibility |
+| Project / schema | Own defaults, normalization, import-export compatibility, and forward-safe project structure |

 | Geometry | Place magnets and coils in world coordinates |